risk-first/website/supporting/Executive-Summary.md

 - **Waterfall** takes the view that coding effort is an expensive risk, and that we should build plans up-front to avoid it.
 - **Lean** takes the view that risk lies in incomplete work and wasted work, and aims to minimize that.

-Although many developers have a methodology-of-choice, the argument here is that there are tradeoffs with all of these choices.
+Although many developers have a methodology-of-choice, the argument here is that there are tradeoffs with all of these choices.  <!-- tweet-start -->Methodologies are like _bicycles_, rather than _religions_.
+Rather than simply _believing_, we can take them apart and see how they work. <!-- tweet-end -->

 **We can place methodologies within a framework, and show how choice of methodology is contingent on the risks faced.**

-## 6. Driving a Project With a Risk-First Perspective
+## 6. Driving Development With a Risk-First Perspective

 We have described a model of risk within software projects, looking something like this: